Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/fifo/fifo.md

 Synchronous First-In First-Out queue for data buffering and flow control with configurable depth.
 The FIFO uses a write-enable/read-enable protocol for flow control and provides full and empty status flags.
 It doesn't implement a safety mechanism against writing when full or reading when empty so the integration must use the status flags and the enable signals carefuly.

+The design is structured as a modular architecture with a separate controller for pointer management and control logic, and a generic simple dual-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.

 The read data output continuously shows the value at the head of the queue when not empty, allowing instant data access without necessarily popping the entry.
 The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.

 ## Parameters